-Yes it does!
-Some firms are simply better than others – they won’t propose IVAs that have little chance of succeeding and they put more effort into working with a debtor during an IVA to try to prevent it failing if things start to go wrong.
-Contact and support early on can make a huge difference to whether an IVA succeeds.
+Some firms are simply better than others – they won’t propose IVAs that have little chance of succeeding and they put more effort into working with you during an IVA to try to prevent it failing if things start to go wrong.
+Contact and support early on can make a huge difference to whether your IVA succeeds.

 Why can’t the information be published?

 I don’t think this sort of data is the only thing that matters.
 If you want to go for a small local firm then they won’t have hundreds of completing IVAs each year.
 I think consumers can cope with the idea that it’s not always best to go to the “top” firm if you find one that you are very comfortable with.